evervault/evervault-multiplatform/README.md

 ## Running Tests

 All tests run out of the box with the exception of `HttpRequestTest` and `HttpKeysLoaderTest`.
 To test these, you'll need to provide App and Team IDs as well as an API key.
-You will also need a role named `test-deny-role` in the provided App that denies decryption (or change the name of the role).
+You will also need a role named `test-deny-role` in the provided App that denies decryption.

 You can add these as environment variables by adding the following to `build.gradle.kts` in `evervault-core`: